 Often the original message of the contra culture got lost

-Recall the Bohemian style, which many of us baby-boomers love, for instance, came from the anti-consumerist counterculture from the 60s.
+Recall the Bohemian style, which many of us baby-boomers love, for instance, came from the anti-consumerist counterculture from the 1960s.
 Today this style is a classic and for sale in expensive boutiques.
-While in the 60s and 70s, the youth wore jeans distressed from wear and were worn because of the will to not consume, today’s distressed jeans are sold this way.
+While in the 1960s and 1970s, the Flower Power youth wore jeans distressed from wear and were worn because of the will to not consume, today’s distressed jeans are sold this way.
 Ironically, they are even more expensive than completely intact jeans because of the extra production step of distressing!

 There is a retarding factor from subculture style to trend/fashion

 Style Tribes discusses that the subcultures’ style of dressing, music and ideology often got their names a couple of years into their existence.
-I recall that in Germany, the Bohemian style was called Hippie look in the early 70s.
+I recall that in Germany, the Bohemian style was called Hippie look in the early 1970s.
 Our mom prohibited us to wear T-shirts because “they are American underwear.”
 Things became even worse when my sister and I came home with tie-dyed T-shirts we had made in the girls group we attended once a week.
-Do I have to mention, we were prohibited to go there any further because of the “inappropriate leadership” of the 16 year old “Hippie bride” who led the group.
+Do I have to mention, Mom prohibited us to go there any further because of the “inappropriate leadership” of the 16 year old “Hippie bride” who led the group.
 A decade or so later, mom wore T-shirts.
 She didn’t care anymore about the origin of the T-shirt.
 Interestingly, the history of tie-dying goes back to ancient times.

 Style Tribes unveils the roots of today’s trends